lepidus/languageToggleByFlag/README.md

 * OPS 3.4.0
 * OMP 3.4.0

+_Navigate trough the branches to see other versions supported_

 ## Installation

 1. Enter the administration area of ​​your OPS website through the __Dashboard__.